 Today How to upcycle heirloom jewellery

 Gold, silver and platinum are highly valuable and really sort after materials.
-These metals are even more precious when they have sentimental meaning behind them and this is why pieces of jewellery are kept for years and passed down between generations.
+These metals are even more precious when they have sentimental meaning behind them and this is why pieces of jewellery such as a gorgeous locket are kept for years and passed down between generations.
 Sadly, some rings, pendants, bracelets and earrings never see the light of day – they are kept hidden in drawers and safes because we just don’t want to part with them, but aren’t able to wear them either.
 It could be they’re broken, old fashioned or they aren’t the right size, but we can’t get rid of them because we have an emotional attachment.

 How to upcycle heirloom jewellery